sanjayamirthraj/eigengames/blueprint/parallel-exec-eigenlayer/README.md

 A simple AVS blueprint that fetches block data from an API, hashes the concatenated block hashes, and aggregates BLS signatures before submitting onchain.

+## Notes
+*** Important ***
+While the blueprint hasn't been renamed to parallel-exec, the code has been updated to utilize the parallel-exec-helper to form block responses (with batches), hash and submit them to the contract

 ## Prerequisites

 Before you begin, ensure you have the following installed: